 Get up to date information on tons of social, cultural and educational events happening at WVU + free trips to Israel, weekend retreats, student leadership programs and much more.

 As you prepare to inhale the first breaths of the Fall semester allow me to take a moment to introduce myself.
 My name is Zalman Gurevitz and I am lucky to be married to the dynamic and lovely Hindy Gurevitz.
-Together with our six children, we direct the Chabad at West Virginia University.
+Together with our eight children, we direct the Chabad at West Virginia University.

 Think of Chabad like this: Your Jewish home on campus.
 Does home mean warm, delicious meals with company you appreciate?
 Then Chabad is home.
 Does home mean a place where you are comfortable with who you are, where you are unconditionally accepted, where you can kick off your shoes and sink into the couch?
 Then Chabad is home.
 Is home where you feel safe enough to question, secure enough to search, brave enough to discover who you are?
 Then Chabad is home.